 - Orientation: Attendance at an in-person Orientation Program, or view our online orientation session.
 Orientation will be offered multiple times per year in person.
 Enrollment in the Global Engagement Scholar program and access to the community classroom is available only after orientation attendance.

 - Activity Requirements (All activities must be completed while a student at Drexel):

 - Coursework and Language Study: Completion (with a minimum grade of “B”) of at least 4 globally oriented courses.
 Of these 4 courses, a minimum of 1, but no more than 3 must be a foreign language course.

 - International and Cross-Cultural Experiences: Completion of at least 1 international and 1 cross-cultural experience OR 3 cross-cultural experiences.

 - International experiences include: study abroad, international co-op, military service, international volunteer/service experience, intensive courses abroad

-- Cross-Cultural experiences, which do not require travel, include: leadership and/or active participation in international/multicultural organizations, co-op at an international organization, volunteering/service with local organizations that have a global mission (working with immigrants, cultural organizations, teaching ESL), participation in a global living/learning community, global classrooms.
+- Cross-Cultural experiences, which do not require travel, include: leadership and/or active participation in international/multicultural organizations, co-op at an international organization, volunteering/service with local organizations that have a global mission (working with immigrants, cultural organizations, teaching ESL), participation in a global living/learning community, global classrooms, becoming a Dragon Buddy.